ewohltman/kubecon2019/envoycon2019/README.md

 They also designed an HTTP load generator called `Nighthawk` to evaluate Envoy performance.

-They also used fuzz testing techniques to find performance and security issues with Envoy, however the fuzz testing is slow to run.
+Additionally they used fuzz testing techniques to find performance and security issues with Envoy, however the fuzz testing is slow to run.

 ## Service Mesh in Kubernetes: It’s Not That Easy